Learning and technology resources at each Penn State campus help students achieve their academic goals.

 Information Technology Services provides support, service and access to all the technology resources available to students at Penn State.

 ITS Training Services provides learning opportunities on many of the technology applications and tools that affect students lives at Penn State.
 Students can access online training or register for instructor-led training sessions.

 Provides students with the media production tools, resources and equipment to create and distribute audio/video projects.

 Many academic departments offer peer tutors and other support services.

-In addition to the academic resources listed above, University Park also has an Office for Disability Services that helps with any reasonable accommodations and services for students with disabilities.
+In addition to the academic resources listed above, University Park also has an Student Disability Resources office that helps with any reasonable accommodations and services for students with disabilities.
 In addition, each campus has a disability services office to assist students wherever they study at Penn State.